 B) Parameters

-Apart from the parameters discussed in the User-level Permissions section, there are a lot of other parameters available.
+Apart from the parameters discussed in the user-level Permissions section, many other parameters are available.

 • ALL [PRIVILEGES]: